-- The number of visitors per resident at one time will be limited to one per resident.
+- The number of visitors per resident at one time will be limited to 2 per resident.

-- The number of visitors in the facility at one time will be limited to two.
+- The number of visitors in the facility at one time will be limited to four.

 - Visits will be conducted in the resident’s room or the designated visitation area- activities room next to the dining room.